 The goal of this term is to develop critical reading skills for evaluating the scientific literature.
-For a set of assigned papers, the student will learn to identify the gap in knowledge and the hypothesis that was tested, and analyze the experimental outcomes in relation to the hypothesis.
-They will also develop reasonable future directions in the form of a new set of hypotheses generated by the results in the paper.
-Each week three students will present a journal-club presentation of an assigned paper.
-Two of the students will prepare a powerpoint presentation and the third student will serve as an "angel/devil" with the responsibility of defining the strengths and weaknesses of the paper.
-The other students will write a summary of the paper using the concepts defined by the framing funnel.
-Credits: 2
+For a set of assigned papers, student will learn to identify the gap in knowledge and the hypothesis that was tested, and analyze the experimental outcomes in relation to the hypothesis.
+Students will also develop reasonable future directions in the form of a new set of hypotheses that follow from the results of each paper.
+Each week one student will present an assigned paper in the style of a journal-club.
+The other students will write a summary of the same paper, highlighting the logical flow of the paper.

-Terms: 2 Counts for 30 hr. requirement: Y Director: Dr. Anna Sokac and Dr. Ido Golding
+Credits: 2 Terms: 2 Counts for 30 hr. requirement: Y Director: Dr. Anna Sokac and Dr. Ido Golding